dan-tripp/nvda-add-on-data-ssml/README.md

 			<td>The second-best technique.
 Braille viewer sees junk characters.
 They show up as spaces, roughly.
 When I do "nav by char", there is some strangeness in the braille viewer which I don't understand.
 		</tr>
 		<tr valign="top">
-			<th scope="row">Clipboard junk.  i.e. our encoding characters, even though they're invisible to the eye and silent in the screen reader audio, show up in the clipboard if you select and copy that part of the page.
+			<th scope="row">Clipboard junk.  i.e. our encoding characters, even though they're silent in the screen reader audio and invisible to the eye, show up in the clipboard if you select and copy that part of the page.
 			<td>The worst technique.
 The JS adds approx 2 characters of clipboard junk per data-ssml character.
 			<td>The third-best technique.
 The JS adds a roughly-constant 6 characters of clipboard junk, regardless of the length of data-ssml.
 4 characters at the start of the element + 2 characters at the end.
 			<td>The best technique.
 The JS adds no clipboard junk.